Year 2000 problem: Background

 Y2K is a numeronym and was the common abbreviation for the year 2000 software problem.
 The abbreviation combines the letter Y for "year", the number 2 and a capitalized version of k for the SI unit prefix kilo meaning 1000; hence, 2K signifies 2000.
 It was also named the "millennium bug" because it was associated with the popular (rather than literal) rollover of the millennium, even though most of the problems could have occurred at the end of any century.

 Computerworld's 1993 three-page "Doomsday 2000" article by Peter de Jager was called "the information-age equivalent of the midnight ride of Paul Revere" by The New York Times.

 The problem was the subject of the early book Computers in Crisis by Jerome and Marilyn Murray (Petrocelli, 1984; reissued by McGraw-Hill under the title The Year 2000 Computing Crisis in 1996).
 Its first recorded mention on a Usenet newsgroup is from 18 January 1985 by Spencer Bolles.

 The acronym Y2K has been attributed to Massachusetts programmer David Eddy in an e-mail sent on 12 June 1995.
 He later said, "People were calling it CDC (Century Date Change), FADL (Faulty Date Logic).
 There were other contenders.
 Y2K just came off my fingertips."

-The problem started because on both mainframe computers and later personal computers, storage was expensive, from as low as $10 per kilobyte, to in many cases as much as or even more than US$100 per kilobyte.
+The problem started because on both mainframe computers and later personal computers, memory was expensive, from as low as $10 per kilobyte to more than US$100 per kilobyte in 1975.
 It was therefore very important for programmers to minimize usage.
 Since computers only gained wide usage in the 20th century, programs could simply prefix "19" to the year of a date, allowing them to only store the last two digits of the year instead of four.
-As space on disc and tape was also expensive, these strategies saved money by reducing the size of stored data files and databases in exchange for becoming unusable past the year 2000.
+As space on disc and tape storage was also expensive, these strategies saved money by reducing the size of stored data files and databases in exchange for becoming unusable past the year 2000.

 This meant that programs facing two-digit years could not distinguish between dates in 1900 and 2000.
 Dire warnings at times were in the mode of:

 The Y2K problem is the electronic equivalent of the El Niño and there will be nasty surprises around the globe.